larrabee/freeipa-password-reset/README.md

-# FreeIPA self-service password reset service
+# FreeIPA self-service password reset

 ## Features
 1. Users can reset their own passwords with token that is sent to the user's mobile phone